Children in the asylum process

 Sweden has signed the UN convention on the Rights of the Child.
 This convention states the rights of all children.
 These rights are in force for all children living in Sweden, whether they are Swedish citizens, living here temporarily, or are seeking asylum.

 In Sweden you are considered a child until you turn 18.
 Most children seeking asylum have arrived here with one or both parents.
 There are also many children arriving to Sweden without a parent or guardian; these unaccompanied minors require special support.

 Children seeking asylum have the right to have their say

 According to Swedish law the Migration Agency has to specifically consider a child’s best interests.
 All children have the right to have their say and be listened to.
 Their reasons for seeking asylum are to be examined individually, as a child may have other reasons for seeking asylum than the parents.
 When the child’s reasons for seeking asylum are examined, the Migration Agency official must adapt the examination as much as possible to the child’s age, health, and maturity.
 The child has the right to be accompanied by an adult during the examination.
-It can be a parent or other legal guardian, a custodian, and/or public counsel.
+It can be a parent or other legal guardian, a guardian, and/or public counsel.

 All children have the right to attend school and preschool